orion-rs/orion/README.md

 All unit-tests are located in the same file as the functions they are testing.
 To run tests: `cargo test`.

+### Acknowledgments
+Thanks to @defuse for a quick audit of the code.

 ### License
 orion is licensed under the MIT license.
 See the `LICENSE` file for more information.